alexisespinosa-uptake/OpenFOAMContainers/Documentation/Creation/PORT_DOCKER_CONTAINER_TO_SINGULARITY.md

-# II.
-Porting the Docker MPICH-OpenFOAM container into Singularity
+# Porting the Docker MPICH-OpenFOAM container into Singularity

 ## 0. Installation of Singularity in your personal computer